 This guide is based on UK law.
 It was last updated in July 2011.

-Anyone launching a product or service, whether on-line or off-line, will put a lot of thought into what to offer and how to go about offering it.
 In particular, most businesses invest a lot of time and money in creating a brand which will appeal to consumers and set its products or services apart from competitors.
 For this reason, a business will not want anyone else pretending to be associated with it and piggy-backing on its reputation.

 The brand of a business is an example of intellectual property, and can be one of the most valuable assets of the on-line business.
 As an example, when the infamous boo.com went into liquidation, the most sought after assets of the business were the domain name and trade marks; in other words, the boo.com brand.
 It is therefore important to a business to secure the rights in its brand.